mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 However, it leaves it up to the user to protect against node failure.
 For example, by relying on a single `nsqd` you risk losing messages stored in memory if that node were to fail.

-So how do you implement a system in which messages are *guaranteed* to be delivered, at least once, despite *N* node failures?
+So how do you implement a system in which messages are *guaranteed* to be delivered (at least once) despite *N* node failures?

 One option is to `PUB` messages to multiple `nsqd` (*N* + 1), effectively making it the producer's